Can You Claim Head of Household If You Rent? (Apartments, Rooms, and Roommates Explained)

 3. Divorced or Separated Parents

-Only the custodial parent (where the child lives more than half the year) can claim HOH.
+Only the custodial parent (the one the child lives with for more than half the year) can claim HOH.
 The noncustodial parent cannot, even if they claim the child as a dependent.
 And remember, only one parent per child can file as HOH each year.

 4. Renting While Supporting a Parent